goamaan/shoppies-client/README.md

 ### Movie Skeleton during loading/fetching

 -   Display a pulsing movie skeleton when the API is being called to improve user experience.

+### Persists nominations to localstorage

+-   User nominations are persisted so they can leave the website and come back later

 ### Responsive